dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-azure-servicebus.md

 > Note that all times are populated by the server and are not adjusted for clock skews.

+## Sending and receiving multiple messages

+Azure Service Bus natively supports sending and receiving multiple messages in a single operation.
+The default value for `metadata.maxBulkPubBytes` is 128 KiB, and the default value for `metadata.maxBulkSubCount` is 100.
+For more details on these metadata, see the [Pub/Sub API reference]({{< ref pubsub_api >}}).

 ## Create an Azure Service Bus

 Follow the instructions [here](https://docs.microsoft.com/azure/service-bus-messaging/service-bus-quickstart-topics-subscriptions-portal) on setting up Azure Service Bus Topics.